lelegard/winkbdlayouts/README.md

 VMware or UTM/Qemu, the two keys swap their scan codes.

 On the diagram below, the left part shows the expected key codes of a standard keyboard.
-This is also what is received by a Windows VM running in Parallels Desktop.
+This is also what is received by a Windows VM running on Parallels Desktop.
 The right part of the diagram shows what is received by a Windows VM running on VMware or UTM/Qemu.
-This has been experienced using the `scancodes` utilisty in this project.
+This has been experienced using the `scancodes` utility in this project.
 ~~~
    Standard scan codes                On some virtual machines